Map and explore oxygen level data using charts

 Open and explore the Cross validation window

-Next, you'll look at the Cross validation window of the layer you created in the previous lesson and interpret its various elements.
+Next, you'll look at the Cross validation window of the layer you created earlier and interpret its various elements.

 - If necessary, open your Chesapeake_WaterQuality project.